shenjianzhang/MultiFFSK/README.md

 # MultiFFSK
-files for the finite frequecy sensitivity kernel(normal mode method) project This is a totally under-testing version.
+files for the finite frequecy sensitivity kernel(normal mode method) project.
+This is a totally under-testing version.